 But what’s good about the Leaving Cert?
 For me it has too things going for it: (i) it is knowledge-rich and (ii) it is broad-based.
 Someone who leaves school with a decent Leaving Cert can consider themselves to be a reasonably well-educated person.

 So how can we make it better?
 First let’s say what we shouldn’t do.
-First, we shouldn’t listen to CEOs of multinational companies.
-Multinationals employ graduates, not school-leavers, so if they want to engage with the educations system they should be talking to the universities and the IoTs.
+We shouldn’t listen to CEOs of multinational companies.
+Multinationals employ graduates, not school-leavers, so if they want to engage with the education system they should be talking to the universities and the IoTs.
 And when I say ‘they’, I don’t mean CEOs, I mean employees who actually work with graduates.
 Second we should not get caught up in 21st century waffle and obsess about trying to teach ‘skills’ like problem-solving, creativity, innovation, communication, collaboration, emotional intelligence etc. as if these things existed independently of knowledge acquisition.
 (Who wants to collaborate with someone who knows nothing?)
 If you have any doubts about this, just check out what’s going on in Scotland where the introduction of a so-called ‘progressive’ approach to education (the Curriculum for Excellence) is associated with a significant drop in PISA scores.
 Thirdly, and this is related to the last point, we should not fall for teaching approaches based on inquiry or discovery.
 These methods don’t work at this level.
 They do work at senior undergraduate and postgraduate level but not in secondary school.

 The main thing we need to do is to introduce a bit of diversity into how we assess students.
 But we have to be careful and not fall into the trap of conducting large scale education experiments potentially at the expense of students.
 This is essentially what we’re doing with the Junior Cycle.